rpede/MobileProgramming24/_working_with_data/jokes.md

 I suggest that you select _Programming_ as the category.
-It is also recommended that you select everything under **Select flags to blacklist** as some of the jokes are really offensive otherwise.
+It is also recommended that you select everything under **Select flags to blacklist** as some of the jokes will be really offensive otherwise.

 ![Recommended jokeapi settings](../jokeapi.png)